occlum/occlum/README.md

 ## How to Use

-We have built and tested Occlum on Ubuntu 16.04 with hardware SGX support.
+We have built and tested Occlum on Ubuntu 18.04/16.04 with or without hardware SGX support (if the CPU does not support SGX, Occlum can be run in the SGX simulation mode).
 To give Occlum a quick try, one can use the Occlum Docker image by following the steps below:

 Step 1-3 are to be done on the host OS (Linux):